-“One company has already quietly restarted its operations in the Galapagos.
-Ecuadorian-based Metropolitan Touring resumed its first post-shutdown operations aboard the 48-passenger La Pinta on August 2, 2020, and has committed to operating every sailing, taking all the necessary safe travel measures — even if only one passenger is on board.”
+“One company has already discreetly resumed its operations in the Galapagos.
+The Ecuadorian-based Metropolitan Touring recommenced its first post-shutdown operations aboard the 48-passenger La Pinta on August 2, 2020.
+They have pledged to operate every sailing, implementing all necessary safety travel measures – irrespective of whether there’s just one passenger on board.”

-It is highly important to remember: Visitors are not allowed to explore the Galapagos National Park on their own.
-The Galapagos National Park Authority requires that all vessels host their excursions with one Naturalist Guide per (maximum) 16 guests.
-Consequently, single-guided boats only offer one activity per site at a time.
+It’s important to note that independent exploration of the Galapagos National Park is prohibited.
+The Galapagos National Park Authority mandates that all excursions hosted by vessels must have one Naturalist Guide for every 16 guests.
+As a result, single-guided boats can only offer one activity per site at any given time.